atilaneves/reggae/README.md

                       );
     mixin build!(app);

 There are also other functions and pre-built rules for C and C++ objects.
+There is no HTML documentation yet but the [package file](payload/reggae/package.d) contains the relevant DDoc with details.

 Dub integration
 ---------------